Time management in the summer is a whole different ball game for me.

 I don’t know about you, but once the days got longer and the sun started shining, my body and mind automatically switched into vacation mode.
 And I don’t think that’s a bad thing.
-This year has been especially taxing and it’s time to think about what that means for our post-pandemic future (check out this awesome post by my friend Sonya)!
+The past two years have been especially taxing and it’s time to think about what that means for our post-pandemic future (check out this awesome post by my friend Sonya)!

-I’m going to revisit one of my first blog posts a few months ago about time management, which actually has the most likes out of all my posts thus far, and assess how that fits into my summer plans.
+I’m going to revisit one of my first ever blog posts about time management, which actually has the most likes out of all my posts thus far, and assess how that fits into my summer plans.

 - Single task

 - Improve technology skills